Children's Services Council of Martin County FAQs (21 entries)

 Fewer - children need to be placed in foster care or detention centers.

 The Children's Services Council of Martin County does not directly provide services, but it allocates funding to organizations with expertise in specific program areas.
-The current funding priority areas for the Council are: Maternal and Child Health, After-School Care, Mental Health and Substance Abuse Prevention, Child Abuse Prevention and Critical Resource Providers.
+The current funding priority areas for the Council are: Healthy Children, Strong Families, Safe Communities and Success in School and Life.

 Annually, the Children's Services Council funds approximately 30-40 programs that are operated by 25-30 different organizations.
 For a comprehensive list of programs funded by the Council, please visit the Funded Programs page.